JohnMerlino1235/LAMS/README.md

 # Getting Started with the LAMBS Front-End Repository

-## Cloning the Repository
+# Cloning the Repository

 Open a new instance of terminal and navigate directory where you want to store the repository.
 Run the following:
 ### `git clone https://github.com/JohnMerlino1235/LAMS.git`

-# Working on a new ticket
+# Working on a new ticket - Developer Runbook

 We will be assigning tickets for each new feature that we will develop.
 To work on an assigned ticket from our project found [here]https://lams-eece.atlassian.net/jira/software/c/projects/LAM/boards/2, please do the following: